The Government announced a new Job Retention Bonus to reward and incentivise employers who retain their furloughed employees:

 If an employee is unable to work due to childcare responsibilities, can they be furloughed?

 Yes.
-Employees who are unable to work due to caring responsibilities as a result of coronavirus, including childcare, can be furloughed.
+Employees who are unable to work due to caring responsibilities as a result of coronavirus, including childcare, can continue to be furloughed so long as a claim has been made prior to 30 June.

 How should employers treat holidays during furlough?